Brad Denby

 Small drones expend significant power on flight, computation, and communication.
 Balance among these factors determine end-to-end performance.

-Submersibles face challenges in sensor data quality, communication, and energy availability.
+Low-SWaPC sensors face challenges in data quality, communication, and energy availability.
 Low-cost, sensor-scale devices create new possibilities for ubiquitous maritime monitoring.